Tongyaya/Tongyaya.github.io/_tabs/about.md

 icon: fas fa-home
 order: 0
 ---
-## Education Background
+## Background

-- **Xiamen University** September 2016 - July 2020

-Bachelor of Statistics, School of Economics

-- **Peking University** September 2020 - Present

-Ph.D.
-Candidate of Statistics, Guanghua School of Management

-- **Research Fields**

-Rare Events Data Analysis, Network Data Analysis, Distributed Computing
+I work in School of Statistics and Mathematics at Xi'an Jiaotong University.
+I obtained my Ph.D. in Economics (Statistics) from Guanghua School of Management, Peking University in 2025, under the supervision of Professor Hansheng Wang.
+I earned my Bachelor's Degree in Statistics from the School of Economics, Xiamen University in 2020.

 ## Teaching Assistant Experience